News

 How will I benefit from the Games?

 Our team at Glasgow Life has been working closely with Glasgow 2026 over the last year to make the necessary preparations for the Games, with Scotstoun Stadium, Sir Chris Hoy Velodrome, and Tollcross International Swimming Centre all benefiting from significant investment at no cost to the city or our members.
-Some of the changes might not be immediately noticeable to you, but they strengthen our facilities for the future and help us bring in additional income.
-This support allows us to reinvest back into the venues, benefiting our members and the wider community for years to come.

 How can I get involved with the Games?